 DashboardDU uses data extracted from several databases of the University of Trento and from available external Open Data sources.
 We first select statistical indicators by balancing priorities set by department directors and data availability.
 We then select data based on statistical indicators requirements.
 Users are invited to read information provided under the information link ( ) in each dashboard for more details about specific sources, data quality and methods.

 Source databases were designed and developed in view of specific administrative and management processes, and the data they contain has been organized accordingly.
 DU came at a later stage and its purpose is to reuse data contained in those databases, as a valuable resource for informed decision-making.
 That is why data is not always appropriate for the functions of DashboardDU.
 Known limitations are described under the information link () available in each dashboard.

 DashboardDU has been designed to monitor statistical indicators.
-Downloading data is out of the scope of DashboardDU.
+Downloading data is currently out of the scope of DashboardDU .

 Access is granted only to university staff playing a crucial role in internal monitoring and evaluation with the goal of improving overall quality, productivity and sustainability.
-Please consult the privacy statement for further details.
+Please consult the privacy statement of the service and of the data sources for further details.

 Please contact the DU helpdesk if – after reading the methodological information ( ) – you still think there is something wrong with the analytics.